datadryad/dryad-app/ui-library/README.md

 Image and font files are inlined as Base64 into the CSS to eliminate the paths to these assets and reduce HTTP requests for better performance.
 To do this, change a CSS selector's `url` value to `inline` while running `gulp`.
 [More about inlining files with PostCSS Assets](https://github.com/assetsjs/postcss-assets#inlining-files)

+CSS properties should not be prefixed, as this is done automatically via the Gulp toolkit's [Autoprefixer](https://www.npmjs.com/package/gulp-autoprefixer).

 ## Scripts

 The JavaScript authored in this library takes place in one file, **ui-library/js/main.js** and mostly performs basic DOM changes using jQuery.
 When classes or IDs are used to target the DOM, they are typically prefixed with the **-js** namespace, as mentioned above.